- What is study abroad?

 - I’m new to Columbia, when should I start thinking about study abroad?

 Right away!
-Though the application process is not too rigorous, the earlier you start to plan the more choices you will have and it will give you more time to apply for scholarships and to start saving.
+The earlier you start to plan the more choices you will have and it will give you more time to apply for scholarships and to start saving.

 - Will I get credit for classes I take on study abroad?